wcarhart/koi/README.md

 <summary><a id="list"><code>list</code></a></summary>

 ### `list`
-**Prints all of the available commands.** `list` will print all functions defined that do not start with a dash (`-`) or underscore (`-`).
-Functions that begin with dashes and underscores are interpreted as internal functions to `koi` and thus are not print as commands available at the command line.
+**Prints all of the available commands.** `list` will print all functions defined that do not start with a dash (`-`) or underscore (`_`).
+Functions that begin with dashes and underscores are interpreted as internal functions to `koi` and thus are not printed as commands available at the command line.
 Although they are not printed in `list` and `help`, you can still call them from the command line if you like.

 **Here's an example of the output of `list`:**
 ```